Christ Junior College: CJC-MUN

 CJC organized the first edition of the CJCMUN in 2008.
 It went inter-school in 2010.
 In 2011, the college participated in the India edition of the Harvard Model United Nations(HMUN India) organized by the Harvard International Relations Council and received a number of awards.
 The CJCMUN has since gone on to become one of the most popular MUNs in the city of Bangalore.

-In 2022, the college won the best large delegation award at Harvard Model United Nations India will also host the 15th edition of CJC MUN on the 3rd,4th and 5th of November 2022.
+In 2022, the college won the best large delegation award at Harvard Model United Nations India will also host the 15th edition of CJC MUN on the 3rd,4 and 5 November 2022.

+The delegation is known for their comradery and commitment to make a change.

+Winning 4 Best Delegation Awards in 2023.